Schnema1/x120x-UPS-for-sbc/README.md

-# BTCups - Raspberry Pi UPS Monitoring Script
+# Raspberry Pi UPS Monitoring Script

 A comprehensive Python script for monitoring and managing Suptronics X120X series UPS boards on Raspberry Pi 5.
 This script provides battery monitoring, charging control, and automatic safe shutdown functionality.
+It is a fork of the original repo [suptronics](https://github.com/suptronics/x120x.git)

+For now it is tested with Rpi5 only.
+But if the pins of your sbc matches the Rpi5 layout you should be good to go.

+It is intended to run with a Bitcoin Fullnode like [raspiblitz](https://github.com/raspiblitz/raspiblitz), [raspibolt](https://github.com/raspibolt/raspibolt/) or other implementations.
+With lightning enabled you don't want to risk a power loss and get a corrupted database.
+This script allows you to run some hours without power and if the batteries are close to be empty perform a graceful shutdown.

 ## Features